Table of Contents

 If you hover over any bar in the chart, you'll also see its exact value.

-We've set up the above example by putting team members' names in one column and their revenue in another.
+The above example is set up by putting team members' names in one column and their revenue in another.
 Here's what it looks like in the Google Sheet:

 Google Sheets Pie Chart Widgets

-Let's look at the same data as our bar chart example above, but this time in a pie chart:
+Let's look at the same data as the bar chart example above, but this time in a pie chart:

 You'll see the sum total in the middle of the pie chart and a clear indication of how that data is split.

-Just like with our bar charts, you can also hover over any part of the pie chart to see the exact amount that each piece is contributing (and we'll also give you the percentage):
+Just like with the bar charts, you can also hover over any part of the pie chart to see the exact amount that each piece is contributing (and the percentage):

 Google Sheets Table and Stat Widgets

-You can show the full contents of a Google Sheet via our table widgets.
-Table widgets are perfect for giving highly detailed information like a competitor analysis, a list of updates, or data from a CRM tool.
+Show the full contents of a Google Sheet via table widgets.
+Table widgets are perfect for giving highly detailed information, like a competitor analysis or sales data from a CRM tool.

-Here's what our table and stat widgets look like:
+Here's what the table and stat widgets look like:

 Setting Up Google Sheets